Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 However, observational data is not the same as a controlled trial with an OSA-specific primary endpoint.
 The FDA approved Zepbound for OSA based on SURMOUNT-OSA — a purpose-designed, randomized, placebo-controlled study that measured AHI reduction as a primary outcome.
 No other GLP-1 agonist has this level of evidence for OSA.

-Semaglutide (Wegovy/Ozempic) is the most commonly prescribed GLP-1 for obesity, but Novo Nordisk has not announced an OSA-specific clinical trial.
+Semaglutide (Wegovy/Ozempic) is one of the most commonly prescribed weight loss medications for obesity, but Novo Nordisk has not announced an OSA-specific clinical trial.
 Without controlled data, any claims about semaglutide treating sleep apnea are extrapolation, not evidence.
-Clinicians may observe OSA improvement in patients taking semaglutide, but this does not constitute an approved indication.
+It does not have FDA approval for treating OSA specifically and should not be presented as an approved OSA treatment.
+Healthcare providers may observe improvement in some OSA patients taking semaglutide, but this does not constitute an approved indication.
 For a comparison of adverse event profiles across these compounds, see our Ozempic vs Mounjaro vs Wegovy side effects review.

 What Should Researchers Watch Next?